-Compatibility Mode Active: When set to "On" the zappi will adapt to EV's with poor power factor Min PWM: Controls the Pilot PWM minimum limit Power Factor: When Active is "On" the measured power factor must be better than this set value to enable lower charging current set by Min PWM End Charge Delay: Charge Complete status is delayed by this time to allow access to the vehicle without starting a new charge session Infinite PWM: Keeps zoppi ready to restart charge after charge is complete - this is needed on some EV's when the user wants to preheat the vehicle in the morning Menu Passcode The code required to acc cess the Advanced Menu System Restore Settings Erase Config Restore the configuration to factory default Erase Data Clear all data from memory (charge logs, event logs & historic data) Erase ALL Restore configuration to factory default and erase all data Confirm Confirm restore options and re-boot device Download Firmware Download latest firmware from a hub Bootloader Enter Bootloader mode
+CT Config CTINT: Internal CT, used to configure a group limit.
+See Load Balancing / Current Limiting (page 51) for details.
+CT1: CT2: CT3: Set the function of CT inputs - see CT Config (page 29) for more details. eSense Disabled eSense input is disabled Input Boost If the eSense input is live, zappi will boost the charge - see eSense (page 31) Boost Timer Enable zappi will boost the charge if eSense is live AND the boost timer is set to operate at that time - see eSense (page 31) Load Limit If the eSense input is live, zappi will limit the charge rate to the set amount.
+The default current limit is 7.2A but can be set as desired - see eSense (page 33) Stop lf the eSense input is live, zappi will stop the charge regardless of its charge mode - see eSense (page 33) Compatibility Active: When set to "On" the zappi will adapt to EV's with poor power factor Mode Min PWM: Controls the Pilot PWM minimum limit Power Factor: When Active is "On" the charging current set point from zappi to the EV will not go below the Min PWM value unless the measured power factor is better than this set value.
+End Charge Delay: Charge Complete status is delayed by this time to allow access to the vehicle without starting a new charge session Menu Passcode The code required t o access the Advanced Menu System Restore Settings Erase Config Restore the configuration to factory default Erase Data Clear all data from memory (charge logs, event logs & historic data) Erase ALL Restore configuration to factory default and erase all data Confirm Confirm restore options and re-boot device Download Firmware Download latest firmware (See separate vHub manual for further information.
+Bootloader Enter Bootloader mode